resulraveendran/techbd-infra/readme.md

-# Infrastructure-Prime
+# TechBD Infrastructure as Code (IaC) Home

-Welcome to the **Infrastructure-Prime** repository, the monolithic repository (monorepo) for all infrastructure as code (IaC) deployments for **Technology By Design** (TechBD).
+Welcome to the Technology By Design (TechBD) Infrastructure as Code (IaC) repository. _Infrastructure Prime_ is the monolithic repository (monorepo) for all IaC deployments.
 This repository is dedicated to managing and orchestrating the infrastructure setup across various platforms including Docker, AWS, Azure, and Oracle.
 Our goal is to streamline development processes and ensure consistency across all environments.

 ## Purpose

-The `infrastructure-prime` repository serves as the central hub for TechBD's infrastructure coding efforts.
+The TechBD IaC repository serves as the central hub for TechBD's infrastructure coding efforts.
 By using this monorepo structure, we aim to:

 - **Centralize Management**: Single repository for all infrastructure configurations makes it easier to manage permissions, dependencies, and updates.
 - **Improve Collaboration**: Teams can work together more effectively with shared contexts and easier code reviews.